Muhammad ibn Ibrahim Al ash-Sheikh: Background

 Muhammad ibn Ibrahim Al ash-Sheikh was born in Riyadh in 1890 to the noted family of Saudi religious scholars, the Al ash-Sheikh, descendants of Muhammad ibn Abd al-Wahhab.
-His father was Sheikh Ibrahim ibn Abdul Latif Al As Sheikh, and his mother was Jawharah bint Abdul Aziz Al Hilali.
+His father was Sheikh Ibrahim ibn Abdul Latif Al ash-Sheikh, and his mother was Jawharah bint Abdul Aziz Al Hilali.
 He had a very religious upbringing.
 He memorized Quran in an early age.
 He lost his sight around the year 1328 AH, and he knew to read and write before losing sight.

 Rebellion of King Faisal

 As Grand Mufti of Saudi Arabia he gave a fatwa legitimising the armed rebellion of future King Faisal against his brother King Saud.